Citi® Double Cash Card review: Great for filling cash back gaps

 - Purchase intro APR: None

 - Balance transfer intro APR: 0 percent introductory APR for 18 months

 - Regular APR: 17.74 percent to 27.74 percent (variable)

-Besides being one of the best flat-rate cash back cards on the market with its desirable up to 2 percent cash back, the Citi Double Cash can help keep your spending habits in check with its earn-as-you-pay rewards structure.
+Besides being one of the best flat-rate cash back cards on the market with its up to 2 percent cash back, the Citi Double Cash can help keep your spending habits in check with its earn-as-you-pay rewards structure.

-In order to receive an additional 1 percent cash back rewards for your purchases (on top of the automatic 1 percent cash back you earn), you must pay off the balance you owe.
+In order to receive an additional 1 percent cash back for your purchases (on top of the automatic 1 percent cash back you earn), you must pay off the balance you owe.
 This is a unique feature tied to a benefit that other cash back cards share.
 It makes the Double Cash card a great option for cardholders who are tempted by rewards, but who also want to be responsible credit users.

 The value you extract from the Citi Double Cash depends on how wisely you use it.
 In other words, make sure you’re paying at least the minimum due on time each month or, ideally, the full amount.
-You’ll only earn the full potential cash back if you pay off what you owe, and incurring interest can quickly eat through the rewards you earn.
+You’ll only earn the full potential cash back if you pay off what you owe, and incurring interest can quickly eat through the rewards you earn and then some.

-There’s no cap on the amount of cash back rewards you can receive with the Citi Double Cash, so it’s the perfect card if you’re the type of cardholder who wants to put every purchase on one card.
+There’s no cap on the amount of cash back rewards you can earn with the Citi Double Cash, so it’s the perfect card if you’re the type of cardholder who wants to put every purchase on one card.

 Redemption options for your cash back rewards include statement credits, direct deposit, check and ThankYou points.